To enjoy the full Mail & Guardian online experience: please upgrade your browser

 This unusual and touching novel centres on Leke, who is half Nigerian and half South African but was adopted in infancy by a white middle-class Capetonian couple.
 Despite his material comfort and security, he grows up in a sort of pervasive “darkness” that the novel seeks to explain; isolated and clever, he is bullied at school and understandably eschews cricket, sailing and birthday parties.

 The time frames of the story are somewhat fractured, giving the reader a sense of Leke’s own disrupted consciousness.
-His earliest best connection is with his adoptive mother who dies while he is young, leaving him to continue life with his fond but rather dufferish adoptive father, Marcus.

 Parts of the story are narrated in the third person, some in letters from his “Western”-educated but jailed Nigerian father, who is convinced that both he and Leke are under a curse—“the darkness”.